Mike Ford Player Props: Mariners vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in the league.

-- The Giants have a 4.00 team ERA that ranks 12th across all league pitching staffs.
+- The Giants have a 4.02 team ERA that ranks 12th among all MLB pitching staffs.

-- Giants pitchers combine to give up the eighth-fewest home runs in baseball (88 total, one per game).
+- Giants pitchers combine to allow the sixth-fewest home runs in baseball (88 total, one per game).

+- The Giants will send Winn (0-1) out to make his second start of the season.

-- The righty's last appearance was on Wednesday against the Toronto Blue Jays, when he went five innings, surrendering five earned runs while giving up eight hits.
+- His last time out was on Thursday against the Toronto Blue Jays, when the righty went six innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.